Hominid dental morphology evolution: Homo erectus

 Hominid species for evidence of remains date from 1.9 million years ago to 70000 years ago.
 The dental arcade is smaller than that of australopithecine species and following the trend, prognathism was reduced within the species.

-Earlier Homo erectus species exhibited larger teeth than Homo sapiens do today, but the teeth are smaller than early Homo species.
+Homo erectus had smaller teeth than prior Homo species, though still larger than anatomically modern Homo sapiens.
 The incisors also begin to show the shovel-shaped appearance, which can be attributed to a change towards a hunter-gatherer diet.
 The reduction in molar size has been linked to the eating of softer foods, including cooked foods as well as more meat.

 Homo ergaster

 Hominid species that lived 1.8 to 1.3 million years ago.
 Continuing the pattern of hominid dental morphological evolution, ergaster had a less prognathic face, smaller dental arcade.
 The mandibular symphysis is also shown to have grown.
-In general the dentition, is very similar to that of Homo erectus.
+In general, the dentition is very similar to that of Homo erectus.